-The Maximum Transmit Power Category subfield of the Transmit Power Envelope element is interpreted as shown in Table E-13 when operating in the 6 GHz band in the United States.
+The Maximum Transmit Power Category subfield of the Transmit Power Envelope element is interpreted as shown in Table E-13 when operating in the 6 GHz band.
+Not all values defined in Table E-13 may be valid in all regulatory domains.
+If a certain Maximum Transmit Power Category subfield encoding value is not valid in a regulatory domain, then the value is reserved when operating in that regulatory domain.